 Travel Guide: To reach Dinagat Islands, take a boat trip from the boulevard of Surigao City to San Jose (Dinagat Islands’ capital).
 The trip takes about an hour and costs Php 100 per person.

 Read more about Mustachio’s adventures to this tidal pool and other places in Dinagat here.
-You can also see how our own island hopping in Dinagat Islands went.
+You can also see our own experience on island hopping in Dinagat Islands.

 #4-5 Kanpirugdot and Ge-puroe tidal pools in Divinubo Island, Samar